Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-From 10th January 1969 the show became Discotheque but had lost its ITV network status for a few weeks.
+From 10th January 1969 the show dropped the definite article and became 'Discotheque'.
 Singer Graham Bonney joined the show, hosting when Kramer wasn’t available, while Ayshea Brough joined the series on 19th March 1969, having previously appeared on the show plugging her new 45.
-The series would re-launch as Lift Off, then Lift Off with Ayshea.

 THE DISCOTHEQUE / DISCOTHEQUE